 If you are an investor, you must be aware of the fact that the market is very volatile and the stock prices fluctuate every single minute.

 So let’s get back to Tata Motors, say Mr. Mike bought stock at Rs.
 30/- for 100 shares at Rs.
-3000/-but the stock can go up and down and in time if the stocks go up let’s say Rs.40/- you made out like a king because now you’re getting stock appreciation and you’re getting your dividend every 4 months .
-Now what happens though is if the stock is at Rs.30/- and it declines and it goes to Rs.20/-all of a sudden total value of your total invested amount comes down and obviously you lost some portion of your investments.
+3000/-.
+But the stock can go up and down and in time if the stocks go up let’s say Rs.40/- you made out like a king because now you’re getting stock appreciation.
+Further you’re getting your dividend every 4 months.
+Now what happens though is if the stock is at Rs.30/- and it declines and it goes to Rs.20/-all of a sudden total value of your total invested amount comes down.
+Obviously you lost some portion of your investments.

-So let’s just something to understand about dividends is that it’s fluctuating on the stock price as well and even though you’re getting that dividend or additional bonus or additional revenue and that sounds great and amazing but the reality of it is you also want to pick stocks that are also in appreciation or on an incline or at least something fairly stable because otherwise you’ll get depreciation of the stock and you know you’ll still get your dividend but the depreciation of the stock will come into play and you never know if a stock will actually fold or close you might be thinking well then I’ll just buy more shares but be careful you never know company can go bankruptcy.
+So let’s just something to understand about dividends is that it’s fluctuating on the stock price.
+Even though you’re getting that dividend or additional bonus or additional revenue and that sounds great and amazing.
+But the reality you also want to pick stocks that are also in appreciation or on an incline.
+At least something fairly stable otherwise you’ll get depreciation of the stock.
+Even though, you know you’ll still get your dividend but the depreciation of the stock will come into play and you never know if a stock will actually fold or close you might be thinking well then I’ll just buy more shares but be careful you never know company can go bankruptcy.

 But the main question here is which ratios to look for while evaluating dividend stock.
 There are 4 such ratios which will give you a broader picture of the stock

 Investors are particularly interested in the dividend payout ratio because they want to know if the companies paying out a reasonable portion of net income to the investors